Florence Gertrude de Fonblanque

-Florence Gertrude de Fonblanque born Florence Gertrude Sparagnapane (22 July 1864 – 2 January 1949) was a British suffragist.
-She was the "Originator and leader of the women's suffrage march from Edinburgh to London 1912".
+Florence Gertrude de Fonblanque (née Sparagnapane; 22 July 1864 – 2 January 1949) was a British suffragist.
+She was a main organiser of the 1912 women's suffrage march from Edinburgh to London.

 Life

 Fonblanque was born in London to a family who owned the Sparagnapane Christmas cracker and confectionery business.
 Her mother was Aurelia Williams and her father was Gaudente Sparagnapane.
 She was taught in Brussels and at Brighton and like her elder sister, Maud Arncliffe Sennett, she became an actress.
 She married a fellow actor, Robert Edgar de Grenier de Fonblanque, when she claimed to be 21 but she was actually 26.
 Her husband bore the titles "marquis of Juliers", "count of Hauteserre", and "count of Fonblanque".
-However, despite his family descending from a noble French family, these were false titles of nobility, first mistakenly mentioned by Edward Barrington de Fonblanque in a 1874 book.
+However, despite his family descending from a noble French family, these were false titles of nobility, first mistakenly mentioned by Edward Barrington de Fonblanque in an 1874 book.

 Like her sister she took an interest in women's suffrage.
 In 1906 she was living in Duncton near Chichester and over the next few years she joined a number of organisations agitating for women to have the vote.

 In 1912 she was a member of the Conservative and Unionist Women's Franchise Association.